ehharding/Angular-Laws/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
 about: Create A Bug Report To Help Us Understand And Fix An Issue
-title: "[BUG] Short Bug Description"
+title: "BUG - Short Bug Description"
 labels: bug
 assignees: ''
 ---